-- Zombie Punch: Which we added a frozen hand we had made by freezing a rubber glove full of blue Gatorade.
+- Zombie Punch: We added a frozen hand we had made by freezing a rubber glove full of blue Gatorade.

 - Treat Cups for the guests

-- Spooky Pictionary: We put several Halloween related things in a witches cauldron such as black cat, zombie, bat, witch broom etc. and had the kids each takes a turn drawing.
-The one who selected the witches broom got a special prize because I was the witch and it was my cauldron 🙂
+- Spooky Pictionary: We put several Halloween-related things in a witch’s cauldron such as a black cat, zombie, bat, witch broom, etc., and had the kids each take a turn drawing.
+The one who selected the witch’s broom got a special prize because I was the witch and it was my cauldron 🙂

-- Wrap a Mummy: We purchased 24 rolls of toilet paper and paired the kids off and a few adults for more fun.
+- Wrap a Mummy: We purchased 24 rolls of toilet paper and paired the kids and a few adults for more fun.
 One person was to be wrapped by the other.
 We set the timer for 90 seconds and they were off.
-The one who ended up the most covered and looked the most realistic won a special prize.
+The one who ended up the best wrapped and looked the most realistic won a special prize.

 - Bobbing for Apples: We had so much fun with this one from my childhood.
 We just filled a giant toy bin with water, loaded up the apples and they were off.

 - Guess How Many: We also filled a jar with candy corn and had them guess how many were in there.
-Winner kept the jar.
+The winner kept the jar.

 We would love to hear from you.
 Don’t be shy!
-Do you have any games, treats or décor ideas to tell us about?
-Well, please do!
+Do you have any games, treats, or décor ideas to tell us about?
+Well, please do tell!